-As the motor design process has to consider multi-physical effects, such as e.g. electrical, thermal and mechanical aspects, a very deep and complex analysis has to take place in order to find the best technical and commercial choice for the product.
-Thus, extended investigations to the acoustic behavior of the complete speed variable induction drive system, as it is schematically depicted in Fig.1, have been performed in the lab to obtain reproducible results with high accuracy.
+As we are commonly dealing with very complex multiphysical problems, extended investigations to the acoustic behavior of the complete speed variable induction drive system, as it is schematically depicted in Fig.1, have been performed in the lab to obtain reproducible results with high accuracy.

-Main interest is thereby given to the influence of the complete mechanical induction motor design to the almost manifold acoustic response under sinusoidal power supply.
-This includes the investigation of unexpected effects even caused by critical speed values passing which are to mechanical corresponding resonance frequencies.
-To take remedial measures, totallyclosed stator topologies and rotor skewing opportunities, have been deeply investigated in a comparatively manner.
+Main interest is thereby given to the influence of the complete mechanical induction motor design to the almost manifold acoustic response under usually converter-fed circumstances.
+To take remedial measures, totally-closed stator topologies and rotor skewing opportunities, have been deeply investigated in conjunction with converter supply.